 Preparing for boat ownership

 For many, boat ownership is a truly enriching aspect of Bermuda life.
 No matter how careful you are, events beyond your control can damage your boat.
-In this article though, we outline a few of the things you can do to minimize your claims from season to season.
+In this article, we outline a few of the things you can do to minimise your claims from season to season.

 Why marine insurance is important

 Marine insurance covers your boat in case of collision, fire, theft, sinking at the mooring, weather, and liability.
 On average, a boat claim costs approximately $12,000.
 That’s not money most just have on-hand for boat repairs.
 In 2014, Hurricanes Fay and Gonzalo caused the average boat claim costs to double.
 Without insurance, you are faced with paying for damage on your own, and costs can be extensive.
 Insurance provides you with the funds to make the necessary repairs, or buy a replacement should the boat be destroyed.

 Before purchasing a policy, make sure you review it closely so that you know what is covered and what is not.
 For example, with a BF&M policy there are certain mooring areas where weather damage is excluded.
 Many policies also impose requirements if a watch or warning is posted for a named storm.
 As well, the mooring for your boat needs to be inspected every year and if you have to make a claim, you must bring evidence of a recent inspection.
 And don’t forget to check your sum insured regularly to make sure that your coverage is correct (so that everything is covered).

 The best advice of all is to take care your boat in the same way that you would if you didn’t have insurance.
 That includes: